Skip to Content

 Method

-2. Reduce the heat to medium/low and add in the butternut squash stirring often.
-Cook until squash is soft enough to be pierced with a fork.
-Increase heat to medium high and add the fresh sage along with the gnocchi, cooking until the gnocchi begins to brown, about 4-5 minutes.
+2. Reduce the heat to medium-low and add the butternut squash.
+Cook, stirring often, until fork tender, 5-8 minutes.
+Increase heat to medium-high and add the sage and gnocchi.
+Cook, stirring, until the gnocchi is tender and begins to brown, 4 to 5 minutes.

 Nutrition Info